h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

   Besides, two extra repositories should have created under your GitHub account:

-  1. A repository named `hello-world-app`, which contains your remix application source code, you could develop further to meet your own needs.
+  1. A repository named `hello-world`, which contains your remix application source code, you could develop further to meet your own needs.
-  2. A repository named `hello-world-app-deploy`, which contains source code for deployment, you should not modify it manually, and always keep it **private**.
+  2. A repository named `hello-world-deploy`, which contains source code for deployment, you should not modify it manually, and always keep it **private**.

 </details>